-IDN (Internationalised domain name): IDNs are domain names that include characters used in the local representation of languages that are not written with the twenty-six letters of the basic Latin alphabet "a-z".
+IDN (Internationalised domain name): IDNs are domain names that include characters used in the local representation of languages that are not written with the twenty-six letters of the basic Latin alphabet "az".
 An IDN can contain Latin letters with diacritical marks, as required by many European languages, or may consist of characters from non-Latin scripts such as Arabic or Chinese.

-IRD (Internationalised Registration Data): IRD are domain registration data that have at least one data element that is composed of characters used in a local representation of a language other than (case-insensitive) ASCII letters (a-z), digits (0-9) and hyphen (-).
-By registration data elements, we mean data such as contact information, host names, sponsoring registrar, domain name status, etc.
+IRD (Internationalised Registration Data): IRD are domain registration data that have at least one data element that is composed of characters used in a local representation of a language other than (caseinsensitive) ASCII letters (a-z), digits (0-9) and hyphen (-).
+By registration data elements, we mean data such as contact information, host names, sponsoring registrar, and domain name status.

 A-label | U-label: A domain name consists of a series of "labels" (separated by "dots").
 The ASCII form of an IDN label is termed an "A-label".
-An A-label conforms to the LDH constraint on labels from RFC 1034/1035.
+An A-label conforms to the Letter-Digit-Hyphen (LDH) constraint on labels as defined by the DNS standards.
 All operations defined in the DNS protocol use A-labels exclusively.
 The Unicode form, which a user expects to be displayed, is termed a "U-label".
-A special form of "ASCII compatible encoding" (abbreviated ACE) is applied to a U-label to produce a corresponding A-label: xn--11b5bs1di.
-The transformation is symmetric, i.e., one can derive a U-label from an A-label for the purpose of displaying the domain name using characters from a local script so that a user sees a familiar script rather than an less recognizable A-label.
+A special form of "ASCII compatible encoding" (abbreviated ACE) is applied to a U-label (e.g.) to produce a corresponding A-label (e.g. xn--11b5bs1di).
+The transformation is symmetric, i.e., one can derive a Ulabel from an A-label for the purpose of displaying the domain name using characters from a local script so that a user sees a familiar script rather than a less recognizable A-label.
+Interim Report of the IRD WG